British Columbia Highway 11: History

 Highway 11 has been realigned several times since it was first designated in 1958.
 Until the Mission Bridge was completed in 1973, traffic crossing the Fraser River used a nearby railway bridge.
 Traffic continued to use Riverside Street until a new alignment and railway overhead was completed in 1979 or 1980.
 Once the highway crossed the Fraser, the highway turned towards Horne Street, along the present day Horne Street Connector.
 The current alignment opened in 1984 when a $6.7 million (equivalent to $16.42 million in 2022) route and overpass across the Canadian Pacific tracks opened.
 North from Abbotsford, the highway met Harris Road at a T-intersection and turned westwards, before turning north again at Riverside Street, continuing until it met the Trans-Canada Trail dyke at the Fraser River.
 Once over the bridge, the highway ran along Harbour Avenue and subsequently northwards along Horne Avenue towards the split Lougheed Highway.

 In Abbotsford, both Gladys Avenue and Railway Avenue were both a part of the highway until the present expressway bypass was opened around late 1986 or early 1987.

 The two interchanges on the north side and the CPR overhead were built after the Mission Bridge.
 The trumpet interchange leading to Horne Avenue was constructed before the CPR overhead, which was completed around 1984.
 The interchange with London Avenue was completed in November 1998.
+In 2013, the project of Highway 11 widening at the south end of the Sumas Border to Vye Road was announced.
+Construction began in June 2021 which was completed in December 2023.
+It includes an extension of the Nexus lane to reduce travel times and improve safety.